 We often plant natural drifts of Cortaderia, Deschampsia, Festuca, Imperata, Miscanthus and Pennisetum to evoke meadow, prairie or pampas sceneries; a distinct principle elucidated in the flowing low maintenance planting schemes of Dutch garden designer Piet Oudolf.
 Small, grass-like sedges such as Carex and Uncinia, alongside Acorus and Ophiopogon are paramount in providing evergreen mounds.
 We frequently incorporate sculptural true grass cultivars as focal points, chiefly Pennisetum alopecuroides ‘Hameln’ and its myriad of ensuing red and purple flowering varieties.
 These highly ornamental grasses have evolved into potted staples of low maintenance garden designs with their indispensable, vitalising, architectural leafiness.

-Agave silhouettes articulate sculptural definition in this historic subterranean courtyard in Sandbanks, soaking up every bit of Dorset sunshine, and producing all-year-round architectural essence.
-There are excellent Agave cultivars which we easily grow in London, mostly variegated – generating remarkable tonalities of yellow and green.
-We plant Agave desmettiana ‘Variegata’ and Agave americana ‘Mediopicta’ where there's ample drainage and sunlight, while upkeep is limited to a sporadic removal of decayed leaves within low maintenance arrays.
+Agave silhouettes articulate sculptural definition in this historic subterranean courtyard in Sandbanks, soaking up every bit of Dorset sunshine, and sustaining an all-year-round structural planting design.
+There are excellent Agave cultivars which we easily grow in London, mostly variegated – generating remarkable tonalities of yellows and greens.
+We plant Agave desmettiana ‘Variegata’ and Agave americana ‘Mediopicta’ where there's ample drainage and sunlight, while upkeep is economically limited to the sporadic removal of decayed leaves.

 Agave americana, the Century plant of the Mexican desert and Southern US, is a truly matchless architectural gem.
 Even though this xerophyte's spiny, spiky foliage at times forms an ant nest in warm climates, and can be tricky to cultivate in temperate maritime regions, not many plants match its autonomous, self-sufficient make-up.
 If a low maintenance plant is defined by an ability to take care of itself, here is where you'll find this attribute at its primal best, portrayed awe-inspiringly by the master of desert minimalism, the American landscape architect Steve Martino, in his native Phoenix Arizona.